a24hori/a24hori.github.io/index.md

 ## About me

 Atsushi Hori is a Ph.D. student at Kyoto University.
-He is currently working on equilibrium problems; for example, (stochastic) variational inequalities, Nash equilibrium problems.
+He is currently working on equilibrium problems, for example, (stochastic) variational inequalities and Nash equilibrium problems, under the supervision of Professor Nobuo Yamashita.
+When he was in Bachelor's and Master's degrees, he studied the basic theory of continuous optimization and equilibrium problems supervised by Professor Emeritus Masao Fukushima of Kyoto University.

 ## Education

-- Bachelor of Science and Engineering, Nanzan University, 2016
+- Bachelor of Science and Engineering, Nanzan University, Nagoya, Japan, 2016
-- Master of Mathematical Science, the Graduate School of Science and Engineering, Nanzan University, 2018
+- Master of Mathematical Science, the Graduate School of Science and Engineering, Nanzan University, Nagoya, Japan, 2018

 ## Work Experiences